LukeGrahamLandry/forge-modding-tutorial/text tutorials/tutorials/4 Basic Structures.md

 In this tutorial we make a structure that generates in the world (with a randomly filled chest).

-The code for this is based on this repository: https://github.com/TelepathicGrunt/StructureTutorialMod
+The code for this is based on this repository: [TelepathicGrunt](https://github.com/TelepathicGrunt/StructureTutorialMod).
-big thank to them, go star it or something, idk
+Big thanks to them, go star it or something, idk

 ## Structure Block